Menarini strengthens its presence in aesthetic dermatology in India | www.lokmattimes.com

 Menarini strengthens its presence in aesthetic dermatology in India

-PNN Mumbai (Maharashtra) [India], September 29: A. Menarini India Private Limited (‘Menarini India’), part of the Menarini Group, the ...
+Mumbai (Maharashtra) [India], September 30: A. Menarini India Private Limited (‘Menarini India’), part of the Menarini Group, the world’s largest ...

 Headquartered in Italy, together Menarini and RELIFE offer aesthetics physicians and surgeons a holistic approach to cosmetic medicine to attain effortlessly radiant skin for patients, through a combination of exclusive, skilfully crafted products and techniques.
 The company holds a strong and promising future for the aesthetics market in India, as it stands out as a long-term serious player with a rich legacy more than 135 years.